 Assistance available for those out in the cold

-Pre-screening for households containing seniors and disabled folks occurred in the fall.
-In early December, according to a press release, Health and Human Services (HHS) began accepting requests and referrals from the general public and adding them to a referral list.
+Pre-screening for households containing seniors and disabled folks began in the fall.
+In early December, according to a press release, Health and Human Services (HHS) will begin accepting requests and referrals from the general public and adding them to a referral list.
 On a weekly basis the department is mailing application packets to some applicants on the list and will continue until the funds are exhausted.
-More than 500 households have been approved for assistance as of early February.
+More than 350 applications have been received to date.

 Applicants may be referred by social service agencies or apply directly via a LIHEAP referral request by visiting the YCAP website at yamhillcap.org/energy or calling YCAP's energy assistance main line at 503-472-0457, Ext.
 1480 or 1-855-216-5289, Ext.
 1480.

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.